 \begin{abstract}

-In this paper, a homoskedastic and additive model for polarimetric SAR (POLSAR) data is introduced.
+This paper presents a novel homoskedastic and additive model for polarimetric SAR (POLSAR) data .

-The statistical properties of this model subsequently lead to a few different consistent measures of distance for the POLSAR covariance matrix.
+The statistical properties of this new model enables a number of different consistent measures of distance for the POLSAR covariance matrix.
+(Not clear what u mean here - a few different methods which all provides consistent meausres? )

-The dis-similarity measurements are initially developed for both partial (2x2) and full (3x3 monostatic case) polarimetric SAR data.
+The dis-similarity measurements,

-They are computed from the determinant of the POLSAR covariance matrix.
+computed from the determinant of the POLSAR covariance matrix, are initially developed for both partial (2x2) and full (3x3 monostatic case) polarimetric SAR data.

-Interestingly, when the multi-polarization POLSAR is collapsed into the single-polarization SAR,
+, It is shown that when the multi-polarization POLSAR is collapsed into the single-polarization SAR,

 this covariance matrix determinant is neatly transformed into the traditional SAR intensity.

-Thus the SAR intensity statistics can now be considered as a special case of the theoretical model for POLSAR.
+Thus the SAR intensity statistics can now be considered as a special case of this new theoretical model for POLSAR.

-While powerful theoretically, the statistical model is also robust in handling practical data.
+The statistical model is also robust in handling practical data.
+(Not sure what u try to emphasize here, a model is only useful if it can be applied to real world data, otherwise, it is not an accurate model)

-It can be validated and match reasonably well with practical data,
+It can be validated and match reasonably well (why reasonably only?
+This implies the model may not be that accurate?) with practical data,

 even when the supposedly independent polarimetric components are actually highly correlated (e.g. between $S_{hh}$ and $S_{vv}$).
+(So are u saying that the model can even be applied to situations, that up to now, can’t be done with other models?)

-Moreover, the match can be further improved, as better match is shown achievable,
+Moreover, the match can be further improved

 if the model validation process include an estimation of the dataset's Effective Number of Looks (ENL)